Gifts in Support of Research

 Why gifts are important to Stanford

-Tuition covers only about two-thirds of the real cost of undergraduate education.
-Even those who pay full price have benefited from the generosity of alumni, parents, and friends.
+Tuition covers only about half of the real cost of undergraduate education Even those who pay "full price" have benefited from the generosity of alumni, parents, and friends.

-Stanford's endowment covers only about 23% of the University's budget.
-Stanford's endowment is not small ($21.4 billion as of August 31, 2014) but must be measured against Stanford's big mission.
-The University must fund more than two-thirds of its operating expenses from other sources.
-The amount of endowment spent each year (about 5%) is carefully calibrated to enable these funds to support their purposes in perpetuity.
+Stanford's endowment covers only about 22 percent of the university's budget Stanford's endowment is not small ($27.7 billion as of August 31, 2019) but is best measured against Stanford's mission.
+The university must fund more than three-quarters of its operating expenses from other sources.
+The amount of endowment spent each year (about 5 percent) is carefully calibrated to enable these funds to support their purposes in perpetuity.

-Most gifts are restricted.
-The majority of gifts to Stanford, and more than half of endowment funds, are directed toward particular schools, departments, or programs.
+Most gifts are restricted The majority of gifts to Stanford, and almost 80 percent of endowment funds, are directed toward particular schools, departments, or programs.
 Annual, expendable gifts provide vital flexibility.

-Stanford's mission is global.
-We're one of the few institutions in the world with the depth and breadth to help address complex, global problems.
+Stanford's mission is global Stanford is one of the few institutions in the world with the depth and breadth to help address complex, global problems.
 Big ideas can be expensive.
 Making a difference is worth it.

 Policies Pertaining to Gifts

 - Responsibilities of the Board of Trustees and other university officers

 - Descriptions of various gift classifications and how gifts may be designated

 - Various types of gifts accepted by the University